 Non-Surgical treatment of elbow osteoarthritis – alternatives to elbow replacement

 At our center, we see patients with elbow osteoarthritis who have been through years of treatments for tennis elbow or golfer’s elbow, and their elbow pain has progressed to a more painful, less functional situation with a significant loss of range of motion.
 This of course does not mean that people with elbow osteoarthritis are only people who played tennis or golf.
 We see the people who never played golf or tennis but do physically demanding work.
-They were told by their doctors that they had tennis elbow like symptoms and it has now progressed to degenerative elbow disease.
+They were told by their doctors that they had tennis elbow-like symptoms and it has now progressed to degenerative elbow disease.
 We may also see the old baseball player who now has a loose elbow from years of throwing.
 We may also see the patient who may have had a terrible triad elbow injury, (dislocation, radial head fracture, and a coronoid process fracture) that despite pins and plates is still weak and unstable.
-We may see the patient who suffered from other past traumatic elbow injury.
+We may see a patient who suffered from other past traumatic elbow injuries.
 The typical story we hear goes something like this:

 I have bone-on-bone arthritis in my elbow.
 It was diagnosed as tennis elbow, and then, golfer’s elbow.
 I never played either game.
 Diagnosed with both tennis and golfers elbow though I never played either.
-I was on a wide range of anti-inflammatories, I wore elbow braces, I had cortisone.
+I was on a wide range of anti-inflammatories, I wore elbow braces, and I had cortisone.
 My orthopedist tells me that I am running out of conservative care options.

 If you are reading this article, these treatments probably have not been effective long-term treatments for you either.